khartinger/mqtt4home/md/m4h504_Vue_PubSub2_e.md

 6. install MQTT library: Men&uuml; Terminal - New Terminal: `npm install mqtt --save`

 ## Part 1: Creating the MQTT Client
+MQTT access for various applications is organized as follows:
+1. all things needed for a connection to the broker are combined in a class `MqttClient`.
+2. for a unified MQTT access an abstract base class `DeviceController` is defined, which specifies three methods:
+    * `public registerClient(mqttClient: MqttClient)` ...
+Method to register a controller with the MqttClientInstance object.
+    * `protected async publish(topic: string, payload: string)` ...
+Method to send a message.
+    * `public abstract onMessage(message: Message)` ...
+Method to process incoming messages.

+3. the connection between the `MqttClient` class and the app or the various controllers is the `MqttClientInstance.ts` file:
+Here the mqttClient object is created and here all controllers have to register.

-The MQTT client consists of three files, which are distributed to the directories `services` and `controller` (to be created):
+Thus the MQTT client consists of three files, which are distributed over the (newly created) directories `services` and `controller`:
 1. `./src/services/MqttClient.ts`
 2. `./src/services/MqttClientInstance.ts`
 3. `./src/controller/DeviceController.ts`